Dependency Synchronization

 • Hold down <CTRL> and select one or more rows.
 Each click will add to the current selection, or toggle an active row off.
 This is the only method that will allow the selection of non-contiguous rows.

 Once a group have been selected, use the drop-down list at the bottom of the form to select a group Action to apply to selected rows.
-This contains the same options as the list filter described above; either ignore, update Studio UG (Add to Project), or update EPS (Delete from Schedule).
+This contains the same options as the list filter described above; either ignore, update Studio UG (Add to Project), or update DTS (Delete from Schedule).

 Processing Changes

-Any item in the discrepancies list that is assigned an action of [Add to Project] or [Delete from Schedule] requires processing.
-The number of items to be processed is shown at the bottom left of the dialog, e.g. where four differences have been found, but two can be ignored, one is correct in Studio UG and one is correct in EPS, the readout will be like this:
+Any item in the discrepancies list that is assigned an action of Add to Project or Delete from Schedule requires processing.
+The number of items to be processed is shown at the bottom left of the screen.

 Once processed, changes are committed immediately to the corresponding systems, synchronizing the affected dependencies in one system or the other.
 As those items are now the same, they are removed from the list.